-Introduction 1 Part 1 Einstein, the Stationary Bridge, and the Digital Clock: The Visual Perception Observes Stationary Bridges Moving in Time 4 Part 2 Einstein, the Stationary Coffee Cup, and the Digital Clock: The Visual Perception Observes Stationary Coffee Cups Moving in Time 8 Part 3 Walking versus a stepper - Walking demands a coupling of a secondary (internal) focus to a primary (external) focus; The step machine solely requires a secondary (internal) focus 12 Part 4 The essence of walking is solely executed by the external movements of the complete body; Within the primary focus the body is encapsulated within an external action trajectory shape thereby generating the tau -value 17 Part 5 The execution of an external action trajectory shape over which the entire body moves dictates all internal sensorimotor perception processes; The tau -coupling process within walking demonstrates that we absolutely do not need a motor plan 25 Part 6 Random motor leg activity implicitly induces an internal and an external focus - The scientific evidence how two autonomous foci arise within walking and how their roles evolutionarily have reversed 35 Part 7 The explanation of the emergence of the cortical streams - We can only walk from A to B with a zigzag movement, yet the ingenious mediation by the cortical streams creates the delusion of a straight action trajectory shape 44
+Introduction 1 Part 1 Einstein, the Stationary Bridge, and the Digital Clock: The Visual Perception Observes Stationary Bridges Moving in Time 4 Part 2 Prior to rowing towards a bridge we always first construct a perceptual image of a latent action trajectory shape out of the perspective of the boat and its passenger - The scientific evidence 8 Part 3 (Rowing/Rowing machine) Rowing encompasses the linking of a secondary (internal) focus to a primary (external) focus - The rowing machine doesn't construct an action trajectory shape and solely requires a secondary (internal) focus 12 Part 4 Within rowing the essence of the task is executed solely by the external movements of the boat within an action trajectory shape; The perception-action coupling within the primary focus generates the tau -value 17 Part 5 The tau -coupling process within rowing demonstrates that we absolutely do not need a motor plan; Executing an external action trajectory shape over which the boat moves dictates all internal sensorimotor perception processes 24 Part 6 Rowing/canoeing - Scientific evidence that random motor activity implicitly leads to the factual occurrence of an internal and an external focus and how their dominancy evolutionary has reversed 34 Part 7 The explanation of the emergence of the cortical streams - We can only guide the boat towards the pillars of a bridge with a zigzag movement, yet the ingenious mediation by the cortical streams creates the delusion of a straight action trajectory shape 43

 In 2016, a comprehensive explanatory model was developed that offers the possibility to appoint all functional perception processes involved in any conceivable goal-directed motor action.
 It provides a universal explanation, demonstrating that the execution of any action always requires the simultaneous perception of three autonomous foci.
-Whether it involves catching a coffee cup, the grasping of a coffee cup or walking towards a coffee cup, one autonomous focus continuously tracks the movement of the coffee cup as the environmental object, universally representing a catching action.
-The other two autonomous foci are concerned with perceiving the movement within the egocentrically executed action: i.c., the movement of the hand (fingertips) or the whole body along an action trajectory shape (towards the coffee cup), which universally represents a throwing action.
+Whether it involves catching a ball, the grasping of a coffee cup or rowing towards a bridge, one autonomous focus continuously tracks the movement of the ball, the coffee cup or the bridge as the environmental object, universally representing a catching action.
+The other two autonomous foci are concerned with perceiving the movement within the egocentrically executed action: i.c., the movement of the hand (fingertips) or the boat along an action trajectory shape (towards the ball, coffee cup or bridge), which universally represents a throwing action.